-Most GERD patients have non-erosive esophagitis.
-(1) (6) Non-erosive esophagitis (NERD) patients show no signs of injury to the esophagus in endoscopic examinations but still suffer refractory GERD/LPR symptoms and an impairment on quality of life similar to ERD patients.
+Therefore, most GERD patients are diagnosed with what’s called non-erosive reflux disease(NERD).
+(1) (6) “NERD” patients show no signs of injury to the esophagus in endoscopic examinations yet still suffer refractory GERD/LPR symptoms and an impairment on quality of life similar to ERD patients.
 (3) (7)

-Non-erosive esophagitis is somewhat of a mystery to the medical community and its pathology is not fully understood.
-For decades NERD was seen as a disease that progressed to ERD if left untreated but recent research has indicated that NERD and ERD may be two distinct diseases.
+NERD is somewhat of a mystery to the medical community and its pathology is not fully understood.
+For decades NERD was seen as a disease that progressed to ERD, if left untreated, but recent research has indicated that NERD and ERD may be two distinct diseases.
 (2) (3) A study showed that NERD patients taken off of reflux medication do not progress to ERD but relapse back to NERD symptoms.
 (3)